How to watch our videos

 360º degree VR allows you to have an enjoyable, immersive, if passive, experience with just your tablet, phone, and preferably, with a Google Cardboard or other mobile viewer.
 Try it with our videos!
 Put on some headphones, put your phone in your Google Cardboard, and get ready to relax to the sounds and sights of our beautiful, Mallorca locations.
 More instructions below.

 You can view our videos in a variety of ways.

 - Desktop: The most obvious and simple is within the web browser itself.
 This is the classic point and drag experience.
 You get to see everything and get a feel for what it is, but it’s not the best way.

-- Safari: Safari is not currently compatible with most online 360º VR platforms, so you get to see the fully stretched out image with some distortion at the top and bottom.
-With our 4K videos, the image still looks beautiful, but you get that weirdness on the edges.
+- Safari: Safari is not currently compatible with most online 360º VR platforms, so you get to see the fully stretched out image with some distortion at the top and bottom (it sometimes works and sometimes doesn’t but your experience may vary).
+With our 5K videos, the image still looks beautiful, but you get that weirdness on the edges.
 This also happens on most televisions.
 (On iOS, please use the YouTube app.)

 - Firefox and Chrome: These are both fully compatible, and allow you to move around with your mouse or pointing device.
 They are the best desktop experience for 360VR videos and photos.

 - Mobile and tablets: Any tablet or mobile with motion sensor, as in most modern smartphones and tablets will let you view the video and move your hand and body around.
 This is the midlevel 360º VR experience.
 It’s better than the desktop, but not as good as a viewer.
 Still, it shows the potential, and brings you closer to that wonderful immersion.